“Thank You for Subscribing” Email Inspiration (with Templates)

 Even if you haven’t crafted your perfect welcome sequence, you can always send a quick note saying “Thank you for subscribing to our newsletter.
 Stay tuned to hear about our new collection.”
 After all, when someone grants you access to their inbox, it’s polite to show your appreciation.

 At Getsitecontrol, we know how challenging writing an email from scratch can be, so we’ve implemented a system of templates.
-For example, if you’re using Getsitecontrol popups to collect emails, you’ll find several premade welcome emails already built into the platform:
+For example, if you’re using Getsitecontrol popups to collect emails, you’ll find several emails already built into the platform:

 Go ahead and give it a try!